porcelli/mule-dsl/readme.md

 	    }
 	}

-The biggest advatge on modules usage is the deployment portability of the user's application that can start using mule embedded but later can deploy the same configuration into mule server without touch any code.
+As already mentioned modules will enable deployment portability of the user's application that can start using mule embedded and later can deploy it into mule server without touch any code at all.
 Of course its necessary to adapt the actual deployer to understand those modules.

 #### *This topic helps to enforce the following goals:*